jtrim/requirejs_optimizer/README.md

 If you're using rhino, you may use the configuration parameter `Rails.configuration.requirejs_optimizer_java_opts` to include java opts (like `-Xmx`) when invoking rhino.

+## Overriding the "modules" folder name

+If you create the following yml file

+    config/requirejs_optimizer.yml

+With the following contents

+    modules_folder: "mymodules"

+Then "mymodules" is used in place of "modules" in all the above paths.

 ## Contributing

 1. Fork it